New Mexico Legislature OK’s legal recreational marijuana | Federal News Network

 Lawmakers discarded a Republican-sponsored bill from Sen. Cliff Pirtle of Roswell that emphasized low taxes in an effort to stamp out illicit weed and would have provided low-cost licenses to small pot farmers by linking fees to the number of plants in cultivation.

-Local governments cannot prohibit pot businesses but can regulate locations and hours of operation, under the Senate-endorsed bill.
+Local governments cannot prohibit pot businesses but can regulate locations and hours of operation, under the proposal.
 Bill sponsors say that sheriffs and police want consistency from town-to-town on rules and enforcement.

+Republican state Sen. Gay Kernan of Hobbs voted against legalization and said she was amazed that legislative colleagues would support the freedom to buy mind-altering drugs amid New Mexico’s struggles with poverty and opioid overdoses.

+“I just think it’s terribly unfair to impose this kind of significant change in our way of life and areas of the state that clearly do not welcome this,” Kernan said.

 Attanasio is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.
 Follow Attanasio on Twitter.